robindavidgames/ci-project05/README.md

 # UX design

+### Responsive Design
+Thanks to the boostrap CSS, the site is fully responsive.
+On a mobile device, the navigation menu turns into a button, product cards automatically reduce in size and evenutally stack.

 ## Search Engine Optimisation
 In order to populate the text on the site, I rearched google searches related to outdoor aventure, camping, hiking, etc. After compiling a list of recurring terms, I ensured that product text and page introductions used such terms.
 However, I tried to maintain a level of expertese, authoratativeness, and trustworthiness in order to satisfy Rater Guidelines.